learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/FastAPI.md

   ... # do something
 ```

-You can check out the testing tutorial [here](https://fastapi.tiangolo.com/tutorial/testing/) from FastAPI website as well.
+You can check out the testing tutorial [here](https://fastapi.tiangolo.com/tutorial/testing/) from FastAPI website.